Here’s a look at the life of Anthony Kennedy, retired associate justice of the Supreme Court of the United States.

 He is known for his reverence for legal precedent, for creating unlikely coalitions among the justices, and for being a strong advocate of free speech.

-Kennedy teaches at the University of Salzburg in Austria during the court's summer recess.
-The class is offered as part of the University of the Pacific's McGeorge School of Law's summer program.
+Kennedy taught for 29 years at the University of Salzburg in Austria during the court’s summer recess.
+The class was offered as part of the University of the Pacific’s McGeorge School of Law’s summer program.

 1962 - Kennedy is admitted to the California Bar.